mattermost/mattermost-developer-documentation/site/content/extend/apps/_index.md

 section: extend
 ---

-Apps are lighweight interactive add-ons to mattermost.
+Apps are lighweight interactive add-ons to Mattermost.
 Apps can:

-- display interactive, dynamic Modal forms and Message Actions.
+- Display interactive, dynamic Modal forms and Message Actions.
-- attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.
+- Attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.
-- receive webhooks from Mattermost, and from 3rd parties, and use the Mattermost REST APIs to post messages, etc.
+- Receive webhooks from Mattermost, and third-parties, and use the Mattermost REST APIs to post messages, etc.
-- be hosted externally (HTTP), on Mattermost Cloud (AWS Lambda), and soon on-prem and in customers' own AWS environments.
+- Be hosted externally (HTTP), on Mattermost Cloud (AWS Lambda), and soon in self-managed as well as customers' own AWS environments.
-- be developed in any language*
+- Be developed in any language*.

 Apps are available as a Developers Preview and we're looking for your feedback!
 Share constructive feedback in the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our Mattermost community instance.

 Read the [quick start guide]({{< ref  "quick-start-go" >}}) to learn how to write your first app.